This post may contain affiliate links. Read my full disclosure policy.

 How to make Peanut Sauce:

-Peanut Sauce is very fast and easy to make.
+Peanut Sauce is speedy and easy to make.
 Simply add the ingredients to the blender and blend until smooth!
 Adjust salt and heat levels to your liking!

 How to store Peanut Sauce: